Jump to Tutor

 I have worked many styles but always return to Point Ground lace.
 I taught a class of special needs boys to make lace, which was praised by the school psychologist as excellent for their development.

 Our Lacecargot group began in 1995 and is now 30 years old.
-I completed the Guild’s proficiencies and later the teacher’s certificate, encouraged by Kate Gentelli.
+I completed the Guild’s proficiencies and later the teacher’s certificate.

 I enjoy designing and am currently experimenting with Lace8 for Point Ground designs.
 I am happy to teach all levels.